ahmedroshdy/Assignment-1/Questions(1-10).md

                                           *******************************************

  8. What is a default constructor?
 What is the advantage of having one?
- Default constructor is a constructor has default values and works after instance object from the class which in.
+ Default constructor is a constructor has default values and works after instance object from the class which in and that is used to create an object when you don’t provide explicit initialization values.
 The advantage of having one is not needed to intialize objects when declare it ( when declare object, it intialize it with default values i set it before in class)
 Another answer :D
 A default constructor either has no arguments or has defaults for all the arguments.